kmarkus/microblx/examples/C/README.md

 ===============================

-`c-launch.c` is a tiny example to illustrate how to startup a microblx application without Lua in plain C. It loads the `random` block, initialises and starts it, then waits for a SIGINT or an optional timeout argument.
+`c-launch.c` is a tiny example to illustrate how to startup a microblx application without Lua in plain C. It loads the `rand_double` block, initialises and starts it, then waits for a SIGINT or an optional timeout argument.